franklemuchahary/linkedin-profile-analysis/README.md

 # Analysis of LinkedIn Profiles to Create a Career Success Playbook

-The goal of this project is to analyze the career paths of multiple top professionals (e.g., CTOs, Marketing Heads, Lead Data Scientists, Lead Software Engineers, Product Managers, etc.) and build a career success playbook.
+The goal of this project is to analyze the career paths of multiple top professionals (Principal Data Scientists, Senior Consultants, Chief Technology Officers) and build a career success playbook.
 This playbook could potentially act as a guide to help people be more job-ready or move up the corporate ladder by taking inspiration from the paths of professionals who have already reached the top of the ladder.<br><br>
 Having the right skillset increases the “job readiness” of the candidates and reduces the investment an employer needs to make in re-training their hirees.
 Employers have reported that there is a steadily widening “skills gap” that is hurting workers, businesses, and the economy.[1]
 There are also reports explaining how skill-based hiring has been increasing over the past few years.[2]
 So, having the right skills to focus on for a dream job has become even more important.
 We envision that the playbook will be helpful for current students, early career professionals, people looking for work after a resume gap, and professionals looking to switch careers by obtaining the right skill sets needed for their career goals.
 <br><br>
 [1] https://www.businessroundtable.org/policy-perspectives/building-americas-tomorrow-ready-workforce/closing-the-skills-gap/the-skills-gap-explained